hobo71/wpsso-tweet-a-quote/README.md

 <p><img class="readme-icon" src="https://surniaulula.github.io/wpsso-tweet-a-quote/assets/icon-256x256.png"></p>

-<p><strong>WPSSO Core extension to add Twitter-style quoted text to your content, with a Tweet link and customizable CSS.</strong></p>
+<p><strong>WPSSO Core extension to add Twitter-style quoted text to your content with a Tweet share link and customizable CSS.</strong></p>

 <p>Features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>